OECD will measure the impact of digitalising the Mexican Social Security Institute formalities and guide future efforts on simplification

 This report measures the administrative costs generated by formalities in the municipalities of Colima and Jalisco.

 English, PDF, 8,837kb

-This Guide provides concrete recommendations of high impact reforms that can be implemented in the short term in Mexico.
+This guide provides recommendations that can be implemented in the short term and focuses, amongst others, on formalities dealing with business start-ups, obtaining construction permits, registering property in Mexico

 OECD delivers fit-for-purpose recommendations to the municipality of Torreon, Mexico to improve the quality of regulations and administrative procedures.

 Mexico has embarked on a bold package of structural reforms that will help it to break away from three decades of slow growth and low productivity.
 Major structural measures have been legislated to improve competition, education, energy, the financial sector, labour, infrastructure and the tax system, among many, and implementation has started in earnest.

 Hermosillo scores 96% in implementing the recommendations of the Guide on improving the regulatory quality of formalities at the municipal level